-When you practice, an accent is a like a jigsaw puzzle of sounds (phonemes), speech rhythm, tone, voice placement and intonation.
-It is essential to integrate all elements successfully to deliver the accent authentically.
-We first need to be able to hear speech sounds exactly as the are before we can mimic and reproduce them accurately.
+When you practice, think of the accent as a jigsaw puzzle of sounds (phonemes), speech rhythm, tone, voice placement and intonation.
+It is essential to integrate all elements / components successfully to deliver the accent authentically.
+We first need to be able to hear speech sounds and rhythm exactly as they are before we can mimic and reproduce them accurately.

 Here are the best ways to use the Audio Accent Resources on The Voice Cafe